unity8-team/miral/tasks_for_the_interested_reader.md

 possible, without much consideration of being useful.
 Here are some suggestions for a better approach:

- - top level windows ought to fill the tile when created

  - Add a titlebar to the top of the screen.
 The titlebar should be split evenly into horizontal blocks, one per tile.
 Each block containing the title of the top-level window.
 The focussed tile is highlighted.
 Clicking on a title